 Some assessments throughout this project included:

-Stream mapping (understanding and interpreting maps, scale, etc.)
+Tree mapping (understanding and interpreting measurements, scale, etc.)

 Nature journaling through poetry and sensory observations writing.